Disclosure Based on TCFD Recommendations

 |||||

-Risk | Transition | Policy/ regulations |
+| Risk | Transition | Policy/ regulations |

-Increased production and operating costs due to tighter regulations on carbon pricing (CP), including carbon taxes, taxes on fuel and energy consumption, and emissions trading. | Medium | Large | Small | Medium | We are reducing CO2 emissions by promoting various energy-saving measures (e.g., LED lighting and renewal/introduction of high-efficiency equipment) and measures to improve productivity.
+Increased production and operating costs due to tighter regulations on carbon pricing (CP), including carbon taxes, taxes on fuel and energy consumption, and emissions trading. | Medium | Large | Small | Medium | We are reducing CO2 emissions by promoting various energy-saving measures (e.g., LED lighting and renewal/introduction of highefficiency equipment) and measures to improve productivity.
 From now onwards, aiming to achieve our CO2 reduction target for 2030, we will actively promote fuel conversion and purchase of renewable electricity as well as the introduction of renewable energy (i.e., installation of solar panels). |

-Increased procurement risk due to strengthened CP regulations for raw materials. | Small | Medium | Medium | Small | As for principle raw materials, we will work to strengthen surcharges and cultivate new suppliers.
+| Increased procurement risk due to strengthened CP regulations for raw materials. | Small | Medium | Medium | Small | As for principle raw materials, we will work to strengthen surcharges and cultivate new suppliers.
 In the magnet business, we will continue to develop materials that use fewer heavy rare earth elements and introduce them to the market.
 In the electric wire business, we will reduce the amount of copper used by improving productivity, develop and commercialize aluminum alloy conductor cables, and further expand the ratio of recycled copper. |

 |||

-Technology | Increase in operating costs due to capital investment involved in the introduction of manufacturing processes (electrification and alternative fuels) to meet decarbonization requirements. | Small | Small | Small | Small | When introducing new manufacturing processes (e.g., introduction of the latest energy-saving technologies), we will examine equipment specifications with the aim of reducing their impact on operating costs.
+| Technology | Increase in operating costs due to capital investment involved in the introduction of manufacturing processes (electrification and alternative fuels) to meet decarbonization requirements. | Small | Small | Small | Small | When introducing new manufacturing processes (e.g., introduction of the latest energy-saving technologies), we will examine equipment specifications with the aim of reducing their impact on operating costs.
 And the increased costs will be passed on to sales prices. | ||

-Market | Decreased demand for peripheral components of internal combustion engines owing to the expansion of xEVs and decrease in sales due to excessive competition with competing xEV suppliers. | Small | Large | Small | Small | We will reduce costs by introducing high-efficiency equipment, improving productivity, and procuring parts locally. | ||
+| Market | Decreased demand for peripheral components of internal combustion engines owing to the expansion of xEVs and decrease in sales due to excessive competition with competing xEV suppliers. | Small | Large | Small | Small | We will reduce costs by introducing highefficiency equipment, improving productivity, and procuring parts locally. | ||

-Decrease in sales due to delays in responding to customer requests for decarbonization and lost opportunities to expand new sales. | Small | Large | Small | Large | We will improve the ratio of renewable energy use by promoting introduction of renewable energy and selecting electric power companies with high RE power-generation ratio. | |||
+| Decrease in sales due to delays in responding to customer requests for decarbonization and lost opportunities to expand new sales. | Small | Large | Small | Large | We will improve the ratio of renewable energy use by promoting the introduction of renewable energy and selecting electric power companies with a high renewable energy power-generation ratio. | |||

-Physical | Acute and chronic | Orders and sales decreased owing to delays in delivery accompanying the suspension of operations caused by natural disasters due to abnormal weather. | Small | Medium | Medium | Large | We will systematically improve our production systems in anticipation of extreme weather events.
+| Physical | Acute and chronic | Orders and sales decreased owing to delays in delivery accompanying the suspension of operations caused by natural disasters due to abnormal weather. | Small | Medium | Medium | Large | We will systematically improve our production systems in anticipation of extreme weather events.
 We will expand the BCP system and refine the action manual for emergencies. |

-Classification | Type | Content | Business/financial impact | Our response | ||
+| Classification | Type | Content | Business/financial impact | Our response | ||

-Specialty Steel |
+| Specialty Steel |

 Roll | Automotive castings |